 3.2.
 Your coverage may end earlier if You have exercised Your right to cancel under clause 10 or if it is cancelled by AIG in accordance with the terms of this Policy.
 If You are no longer eligible to make a claim for Accidental Damage, Your hardware coverage for Battery Depletion and Technical Support will continue until the expiry of 24 months from the date of purchase of Your Covered Equipment.

 3.3.
 This Policy does not cover You for damage to the Covered Equipment from an Insured Event which occurred before this Policy was purchased.

 4.1.
 The following definitions are relevant to Your insurance cover:

 “Accidental Damage” means physical damage, breakage or failure of Your Covered Equipment due to an unforeseen and unintentional event occurring either due to handling (e.g. dropping the Covered Equipment or through liquid contact) or due to an external event (e.g. extreme environmental or atmospheric conditions).
 The damage must affect the functionality of Your Covered Equipment, which includes cracks to the display screen that affect the visibility of the display.

-“Battery Depletion” means when the capacity of the Covered Equipment’s battery to hold an electrical charge has depleted fifty per cent (50%) or more from its original specification as shown on Your battery display.
+“Battery Depletion” means when the capacity of the Covered Equipment’s battery to hold an electrical charge is less than eighty percent (80%) of its original specification as shown on Your battery display.